Harmony Videos

 • Append the two instruments into a list of instruments.

-• Call the match() function to harmonize the two instruments.
+• Call the match() function to harmonise the two instruments.

 • Export the results to a CSV file.

-• Here is an example of how to harmonize two PDFs in R:
+• Here is an example of how to harmonise two PDFs in R:

 Load the two PDFs